mehulagg/gitlab/doc/administration/lfs/index.md

 # GitLab Git Large File Storage (LFS) Administration **(CORE ONLY)**

+> - Git LFS is supported in GitLab starting with version 8.2.
+> - Support for object storage, such as AWS S3, was introduced in 10.0.
+> - LFS is enabled server-wide by default.

 Documentation on how to use Git LFS are under [Managing large binary files with Git LFS doc](../../topics/git/lfs/index.md).

 ## Requirements